 In addition to enjoying beating up the crew in the various classes they would continue, Zimzod planned to go through his notes on the White Star Order and hang out with Mikah.
 In the exercises, Zimzod especially enjoyed targeting Aiden, who decided to test his gravLock boot attachments.
 While they gave Aiden much more control, they limited his speed and maneuverability.
 The result was that those who were skilled in zero-g fighting could out maneuver him and strike in ways he only had limited defense from.
 Still, Aiden didn't have to fear every move throwing him wildly out of control and could fire at will from prepared stances.
 So it was a minor positive.

 Terin kept up with his studies into the new week.
 While he would spend less time researching the leads located by Emkir's search, Terin devoted more of that time to researching the Sonthert system.
-He also concentrated on going through the ship's legal library looking for ways to get access to the worlds in an interdicted system.
+He also concentrated on going through the ship's legal library to look for ways to get access to the worlds in an interdicted system.
 In addition to trying to pull any details about the outer system from the ship's library, Terin looked for navigational data he could use.
-Because of the interdiction, the Sonthert system was not highly travelled or documented.
+Because of the interdiction, the Sonthert system wasn't highly travelled or documented.
 The destinations in-system were limited to the interdiction fleet facilities and the gas giants.
-The outer worlds would more likely be patrolled by the navy looking for criminal vessels looking for a safe place to frontier refuel or operate a smuggler's base.
+The outer worlds would more likely be patrolled by the Navy, looking for criminal vessels looking for a safe place to frontier refuel or operate a smuggler's base.

 As the week began to progress, members of the crew also went out to relax and enjoy.
 On Tuesday night, Aali and Emkir were in a bar which they found had a nice mix of spacers, stationers and techs sharing stories.
 And other stationers out for adventure.
 Unfortunately, as they sat enjoying and listening in to the conversations around them, an argument suddenly flared at a table near them.
 The involved spacer, with his back to Emkir and Aali, suddenly grabbed a pitcher of beer and swung it up before swinging it at his target.
 The unintended result was that the beer from the pitcher was splashed all over Emkir, Aali and those beyond them.
 Emkir's first impulse was to grab the chair he was sitting in and hit the man across the back with it.

-Hitting like a wave, security knew what they were doing as they quickly separated and settled everyone while a sergeant demanded the security tapes from the bar keep.
+Hitting like a wave, security knew what they were doing and quickly separated and settled everyone while a sergeant demanded the security tapes from the bar keep.
 The fight settled quickly, having not gone on long enough for people to become completely committed to their internal views.
 As things settled, the most obvious complication became the fact the man Emkir hit neither got up or even moved.
 He simply lay there bleeding from obvious and ominous wounds on the back of his skull.
 In fact, as the security men checked, it was quickly determined the man was dead!
-The news caused Emkir to shrug and say to himself that he didn't mean to 'kill' the man.
+That news caused Emkir to shrug and say to himself that he didn't mean to 'kill' the man.
 His reactions didn't change until security took him into custody for murder!Charges And Reactions

 At his workstation, Terin connected to the station network and started looking for criminal defense lawyers specializing in assault and murder.
-As he worked, Terin first wished whatever had happened had been in the Rhylanor system where the crew had very important friends.
+While working, Terin first wished whatever had happened had been in the Rhylanor system where the crew had very important friends.
 But then he recalled the situation under which they'd been told to leave that system and realized there were no 'good old days' in Rhylanor.
-Once she and Zimzod were ready, and with Terin looking for a lawyer, Mikah called for a port car and they got moving.
+When she and Zimzod were ready, and with Terin looking for a lawyer, Mikah called for a port car and they got moving.
 At the security office, they sat down and went over the particulars, the security officer got right to it and showed Mikah the vid from the bar, which was highly incriminating by itself.

 In the vid, Emkir and Aali were splashed with beer and Emkir immediately went for his chair in a legally defined "act of passion".
 After Emkir received an attack from another uninvolved bar patron and Aali attacked that man, Emkir could be seen to put all of his effort into swinging his chair.
-He clearly attacked the man and hit the man on the head and neck with the chair while that man's back was turned as he fought two others.
+He clearly attacked the man and hit the man on the head and neck with the chair while that man's back was turned while fighting two others.
 As the security chief stepped in and they talked, the man admitted there were mitigating factors to the case.
 The one that was giving the chief a headache was the fact they were honored guests of the station.
 And none of them could really mitigate murder.

 When Zimzod asked if there was any way to make the case go away, he was told 'yes and no'.
 The chief then explained the victim was crew on a ship and they called in that ship's captain too.
 They were hoping they could explain things as an accident during a drunken fight that the victim incited.
 The vid 'did' support that.
-If the other captain allowed it, they could talk the charges down to heavy fines and other lesser punishments.
-No matter what happened, the other captain would demand Emkir be kicked off station and the crew would need some place to put him.
+If the other Captain allowed it, they could talk the charges down to heavy fines and other lesser punishments.
+No matter what happened, the other Captain would demand Emkir be kicked off station and the crew would need some place to put him.
 Mikah didn't worry about that because she knew the Hotel California would be in dry dock soon for repairs and upgrades.
-So Emkir just volunteered to be on-board security during that work if they could get him out of jail.
+So Emkir had just volunteered to be on-board security during that work if they could get him out of jail.

-At the same time, Mikah was told the deal between the port and ship was done and the port would appreciate it if the rest of her crew laid low until they were ready to leave system.
-Mikah was already planning to tell the crew to stay close to the berth once this was dealt with.
+At the same time, Mikah was told the deal between the port and ship was done, and the port would appreciate it if the rest of her crew laid low until they were ready to leave the system.
+Mikah was already planning to tell the crew to stay close to the berth after this was dealt with.
 They were also told they no longer had the right to bear arms aboard the station, though it was appreciated Emkir had not drawn his weapon in the fight.
-After discussing Emkir, Aali was bailed out after paying Cr 100 in fines for attempted assault and public brawling.
+Done discussing Emkir, Aali was bailed out after paying Cr 100 in fines for attempted assault and public brawling.
 At the same time, in the berth, Terin was having a time of it finding a lawyer.

 Because the station legal system was well integrated, word had gotten out fairly quickly and most lawyers were simply refusing to take the case.
 When Terin did find a lawyer willing to say yes, it was on the demand of a Cr 10,000 retainer up front.
 Taking down the man's information, Terin then called Mikah to let her know about the offer.
-When Zimzod heard that, he suggested they might not need a lawyer if the security chief came through but Mikah said they couldn't count on that.
-Mikah told Terin to call the lawyer back and tell the man they were seeing how the case would work out at the moment and they'd call back once they had solid information.
+When Zimzod heard that, he suggested they might not need a lawyer if the security chief came through, but Mikah said they couldn't count on that.
+Mikah told Terin to call the lawyer back and tell the man they were seeing how the case would work out at the moment and they'd call back when they had solid information.
 Terin got the attorney's secretary who said "OK" in a tone that said 'you'll be back and be sorry too.'

-After the call, they were done with security until they heard from the other ship's captain.
+After the call, they were done with security until they heard from the other ship's Captain.
 So Mikah, Zimzod and Aali returned to the berth in the last free ride they'd score while on-station.
-Mikah also put out the word that everyone off ship should return to the berth.
+Mikah also put out the word that everyone off ship should return to the berth immediately.
 When they got back, Terin asked what the hell happened and Mikah told him it was a bar fight.
 When it was clear Terin had asked Aali, she explained things in more detail.
 Terin just nodded and mournfully said, "Swinging chairs around in bar fights is a really bad idea."
 Zimzod nodded and said, "Getting involved in a bar fight at all is a bad idea."
 In his cell for almost an hour now, Emkir was getting used to the very small space and was happy he was alone.
 Even if it was because he was considered a violent criminal.

-After a few hours on pins and needles, the call finally came in from station security and it was not the news they'd hoped for.
-It turned out the victim had been on a family ship, where everyone aboard were blood or married-into members of a single family.
+After a few hours on pins and needles, the call finally came in from station security and it wasn't the news they'd hoped for.
+It turned out the victim had been crew on a family ship, where everyone aboard were blood or married-into members of a single family.
 On such ships, you were born to the parents, aunts and uncles who ran the ship and you grew up being trained from birth to carry on the family business with your siblings and cousins.
 You found significant others dockside when the ship was in station and blood backed up blood.
 In this case, blood demanded blood.
 To make matters worse, the victim had been the ship's Chief Engineer.
 So not only was he family, he was senior family and had spent a lifetime honing his skills and leading his relatives.

 In another bar, Rol had been making very good time with a lady who was obviously interested when his comms began to buzz.
 Answering it, Rol was told by Mikah that everyone had to return to the berth.
 When he asked why in a somewhat annoyed tone, Mikah told him Emkir had been charged with murder.
 Completely surprised, Rol asked, "Emkir?" as if he had misheard.
 Into the pause, and more surprised, he repeated, "Emkir??"
 When he asked, "With what?"
 Mikah told him Emkir had used a chair.
 Nodding, Rol said, "I guess my lessons are paying off.
 OK.
 I'll head back."
 Still, when he said he had to return to the ship, the possible girlfriend was excited to get onto an actual starship and Rol figured "what the hell".Lawyering Up